 There are a range of demonstrations of PyFeyn's capabilities on the examples page.

 Our first stable release has finally happened!
-The current PyFeyn version is 0.3.
+The current PyFeyn version is 1.0.0 and is compatible with both Python 2 and Python 3 (required for recent versions of PyX).
 You can get it from the HepForge downloads area as a source tarball.
 You can also use the Python "easy install" system - see the PyFeyn entry on PyPI.
 Or you can check it out directly from HepForge Subversion if you fancy following the bleeding edge releases.

 Please see the installation guide page for installation instructions if you're unfamiliar with installing Python packages.
 Note that PyFeyn depends on PyX as its rendering back-end, so you'll need to have PyX installed before PyFeyn will work.